 And yes, they had powdered too.
 A three months’ supply was only three dollars!

 Am I recommending people treat their diabetes with gooseberry powder?
 No, I recommend curing your diabetes with a plant-based diet.
 Why treat anything when you get at the root cause and reverse it in the first place.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
 This is just an approximation of the audio contributed by MaryAnn Allison.

 To help out on the site please email <a

 Please feel free to post any ask-the-doctor type questions here in the comments section and I’d be happy to try to answer them.
 Be sure to check back for the other videos on amla and don't miss all the videos on diabetes.
 And there are 1,449 subjects covered in the rest of my videos–please feel free to explore them!

-For some context, please also check out my associated blog posts: Watermelon for Erectile Dysfunction, Amla: Indian gooseberries vs. cancer, diabetes, and cholesterol, Is Caffeinated Tea Really Dehydrating?, Stool Size and Breast Cancer Risk, Breast Cancer Stem Cells vs. Broccoli, Increasing Muscle Strength with Fenugreek, Best Dried Fruit For Cholesterol , The Science of Acai Berries, Flaxseeds for Diabetes, and Cinnamon for Diabetes
+For some context, please also check out my associated blog posts: Watermelon for Erectile Dysfunction, Amla: Indian gooseberries vs. cancer, diabetes, and cholesterol, Is Caffeinated Tea Really Dehydrating?, Stool Size and Breast Cancer Risk, Breast Cancer Stem Cells vs. Broccoli, Increasing Muscle Strength with Fenugreek, Best Dried Fruit For Cholesterol , The Science of Acai Berries, Flaxseeds for Diabetes, Cinnamon for Diabetes, and Mushrooms and Immunity